 Due April 15, 2019: 2018 Federal Income Tax Return (1040), including all schedules and W-2/1099 forms

 Required Documents must be submitted to SSS via a secure online upload.
 The Parents’ Financial Statement (PFS) Online Workbook (available upon login to SSS website) will take you step by step through this process.
 Timely submission of required documentation is the most important aspect of the process.
-Families applying for financial aid will be notified of their award by late February.

 Financial need is determined by the School’s Financial Aid Committee, which uses the confidential Parents Financial Statement, income tax returns, and the School and Student Service for Financial Aid as a guide.
 School and Student Service collects information that is submitted by parents to assist our committee in determining need.
 Through all submitted materials, the committee then determines who receives aid and how much aid to grant.